-Doncasters Group Ltd (“Doncasters” or “we/us/our”) respects your privacy and is committed to protecting the personal information you share with us.
-This policy describes how Doncasters collects and uses your personal information that you provide us with when you use this website (“site”).
+Doncasters Group (“Doncasters” or “we/us/our”) respects your privacy and is committed to protecting the personal information you provide and share with us.
+This Notice describes how Doncasters collects and processes the personal information you have provided us with when you use this website (“site”).

-We may change this Privacy and Cookies Policy from time to time by updating this page.
-You should revisit this page from time to time to re-read this Privacy and Cookies Policy and ensure you are happy with any changes.
-This Privacy and Cookies Policy is effective from May 2014.
+We may change this Privacy Notice from time to time by updating this page.
+You should revisit this page from time to time to re-read this Privacy Notice and ensure you are happy with any changes.
+This Privacy Notice is effective from 25th May 2018.

 Other privacy terms may apply where you access other services through the site.
 You should read any other applicable privacy policies carefully before accessing and using such other services.

 WHAT PERSONAL INFORMATION DO WE COLLECT:

 Doncasters Limited is the “Data Controller” and is committed to protecting the rights of individuals in line with the UK Data Protection Act 1998 (“DPA”) and the EU General Data Protection Regulation 2016 (“GDPR”) (collectively referred to as “Data Legislation”).

 Doncasters has appointed a “Group Data Protection Officer” to oversee and manage the protection of personal information across Doncasters.
 The Group Data Protection Officer can be contacted at GDPRInquiry@doncasters.com.

 In general, you can use this site without giving us any personal information.
 However, on occasion we may collect and process your personal information by obtaining your ‘Consent’ and positive ‘Opt-in’, allowing for the collection and processing (which includes but is not limited to) of the following personal information:

 - Your name and contact information (including e-mail address and ISP address) and any other contact details you provide to us when you register with Doncasters on the site or complete an online enquiry form;